jaspersim/jaspersim.github.io/_pages/publications.md

 Sim, J. H. (2021, May).
 The social life of L in Singapore English.
 To be presented at the Jesus College Language and Linguistics Forum.

 **Sim, J. H.** & Post, B. (2021, Apr).
 Maternal input and variability in the development of coda stops in bilingual children.
-British Association of Academic Phoneticians (online workshop)
+British Association of Academic Phoneticians Work in Progress (online)

 Sim, J. H. (2021, April).
 Indexical properties of /l/ in Singapore English.
 Presented at the Aarhus University Phonetics and Phonology seminar.